 of your home or office.
 All you need is a computer, speakers

 and the free WebEx player.When you are ready to begin the program, be sure you have the appropriate book and your yellow highlighter.

-are available.
 Questions?
 Read FAQs

 about Wrightslaw WebEx Training Programs .